 Highest Quality Meats Smoked Over Post Oak Wood for 5 to 16 Hours 100% All-Natural USDA Prime Beef.from the Smoke BBQ Menu

 All of our Meats and Homemade Sauces are Gluten-Free.
 No Hormones, Steroids or Antibiotics Ever.

-The beef brisket is brined for seven days and is So Good You’ll Want to Marry It according to Boca Magazine.
+According to Boca Magazine, the beef brisket is brined for seven days and is So Good You’ll Want to Marry It.
 I agree 100% with that statement.

-The first couple of times, I asked for a half-pound portion and then ended up having to get up to make the line again for another half-pound.
-Don’t be like Beast, order the pound right off the bat and save yourself the wait.
+The first couple of times, I asked for a half-pound portion and then had to get up to make the line again for another half-pound.
+So don’t be like Beast; order the pound right off the bat and save yourself the wait.